PaperAnalyticalDeviceND/ColorSelector/README.md

 # ColorSelector
-Image segmentation for the FHI project
+Image segmentation for the FHI project.
+Works with this R project to generate PLSR coefficients https://github.com/sortijas/PAD .

+The coefficients are used to predict the drug concentration and is also implemented in the Android app at https://github.com/PaperAnalyticalDeviceND/PADS_Lite .

 #### Running the scripts
 Running ```python3 regionRoutine.py``` generates a csv file contaning the RGB values for each region of each lane.